-If you are looking for an MPLS Tutorial or step by step mpls configuration examples, this basic MPLS configuration example will guide you from configuring the first router to 3 router MPLS core with 2 external sites.
+If you are looking for an MPLS Tutorial or step by step mpls configuration examples, this basic MPLS VPN configuration example will guide you from configuring the first router to a 3 router MPLS core with 2 external sites.

 Building the simple MPLS topology below this will consist of a 3 router MPLS core and two remote sites in the same VRF running OSPF as the PE-CE routing protocol.
 This will be quite a long post as I will be taking you through every single verification along the way to ensure you understand how each section works.